 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
-Call your child's doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:
+Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Pain, redness, swelling, or other reaction where the injection was given.

 - Signs of a common cold.

 - Cough.

 - Runny or stuffy nose.

-Ear infection.
+- Ear infection.

 These are not all of the side effects that may occur.
-If you have questions about side effects, call your child's doctor.
-Call your child's doctor for medical advice about side effects.
+If you have questions about side effects, call your doctor.
+Call your doctor for medical advice about side effects.